Skip to content

-Google Antigravity and Continue serve fundamentally different purposes: Antigravity is an experimental VS Code fork built on Gemini 3 Pro that was compromised within 24 hours of launch, while Continue is a production-ready open-source AI coding assistant with 30,900 GitHub stars offering model flexibility across providers.
+Google Antigravity and Continue serve fundamentally different purposes: Antigravity is an experimental VS Code fork built on Gemini 3 Pro that was compromised within 24 hours of launch, while Continue was a production-ready open-source AI coding assistant with approximately 34,300 GitHub stars offering model flexibility across providers.
+Cursor acquired it in June 2026 and shut down the product.
 Neither tool demonstrates proven capabilities for managing 50-500 repository legacy codebases due to fundamental limitations in the RAG architecture that sever cross-service relationships.

 TL;DR

 After testing both Google Antigravity and Continue against enterprise-scale codebase requirements over six weeks, I found critical gaps in how each handles cross-service dependencies.
-Neither tool has demonstrated the capability to manage complex legacy codebases at scale.
+Neither tool demonstrated the capability to manage complex legacy codebases at scale.
 Both face fundamental limitations in the RAG architecture that make them unsuitable for distributed systems, where cross-repository context is essential.
+Continue's acquisition has since made that evaluation moot for new deployments.

 When evaluating AI coding assistants for large codebases, engineering teams face a frustrating paradox: tools promising autonomous development capabilities cannot reason about the distributed system architectures that define modern enterprise software.
 CodeAnt AI's analysis identifies the fundamental problem: when RAG chunks your code, it severs the relationships between services.